ubc-library-rc/Geocoding-Web-Mapping-with-Python/docs/Geocoding.md

 # Web Mapping

 Web mapping takes cartography beyond static maps.
 Today, we'll use a Python package called [follium]http://python-visualization.github.io/folium/ which allows us to create dynamic, interactive webmaps that can be embedded in webpages.
 Folium will "translate" our python commands into Javascrpt and create [leaflet](https://leafletjs.com/) maps.
-Leaflet is a javascript   Follium is already installed, so we don't have any more steps to do here!
+Leaflet is a javascript package for creating beautifly functional webmaps.
+Follium is already installed, so we don't have any more steps to do here!

 # Getting Started with Geocoding

 You can close the terminal window, we don't need it anymore.
 Go back to your Jupyter Notebook window.
 * Double click on "Geocoding and Webmapping.ipynb" to open it.